danbev/learning-knative/README.md

 have an entire OS but instead uses the underlying hosts kernel which saves space compared to a separate VM.

-Also it is worth mentioning that a running container is process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system)).
+Also it is worth mentioning that a running container is a process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system)).
+It would also include seccomp (Secure Computing mode) which is a way to filter the system calls allowed to be performed.

 ### Namespaces
 The namespace API consists of three system calls: